 - b.
 Click Set Assignees. - 6.
-The asset type you are working with may be divided into subtypes.
-If this is the case, the "Subtype" drop-down list will appear in the "New" asset form, from which you will need to select the subtype of the new asset.
-If this drop-down list does not appear, proceed to step 8. - 7.
-(Optional.
-For translations.)
-If you plan to create translations of the asset, set the asset's language in the "Locale" drop-down list. - 8.
 Enter information in the fields of the content-entry form that is displayed.
-If a field has an asterisk () next to it, it is a required field.
-If the form for this asset has fields that are unfamiliar to you, consult your design team or administrator. - Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - When creating a new flex asset, you may see a field (in the content entry form) that prompts you to select a parent or multiple parents for the new asset.
+If a field has an asterisk (\) next to it, it is a required field.
+If the form for this asset has fields that are unfamiliar to you, consult your design team or administrator. - a.
+In the Name field, enter a name for the asset.
+Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space.